Hi, my name is

 About Me

-I’ve been passionate about developing software for more than twenty years – wasn’t it in the 90’s when Microsoft introduced VBA and Borland Delphi got popular?
-Ever since, I’ve learnt a lot about software architecture and applied quite a few programming languages: loved them, hated them, came to appreciate them.
+I’ve been passionate about developing software for more than twenty-five years – wasn’t it in the ’90s when Microsoft introduced VBA and Borland Delphi became popular?
+Ever since, I’ve learnt a lot about software architecture and worked with quite a few programming languages: loved them, hated them, came to appreciate them.

 Personal Side Projects